bdunko/Charon-s-Obol/notes/Obol/Planning.md

 - [ ] **Active Goals - Feb 16 Sprint**
 	- [ ] **Weekend**
 		- [ ] Make the color filters on nemesis and trial oscillate a bit in color
+		- [ ] Nemesis icon on map - outline glows purple
+		- [ ] Trial icons on map - outline glows red
 		- [ ] **Implementing Difficulties**
 			- [ ] Hostile - Malice
 			- [ ] Unfair - Monsters are stronger and more numerous.
 Nemesis is stronger.
 				- [ ] Make Nemesis abilities scale with denomination.
-					- [ ] need a way to placeholder "Once, Twice, Thrice, etc, Four times, Five times, Six times"
+					- [x] need a way to placeholder "Once, Twice, Thrice, etc, Four times, Five times, Six times"
 				- [ ] On this difficulty, Nemesis spawn as Drachma.
-				- [ ] Change how monster waves work.
-Each round defines a 'monster strength' value and a 'number of elites'.
-Then the game generates an appropriate monster wave based on that value when you reach that, instead of hardcoded possible wave types, with the required number of elites.
+				- [ ] Monsters can also spawn as tetrobol and pentobol (normally cap at tribol)
 				- [ ] For the difficulty level, monster strength is increased by a certain amount which scales with round_count.
 		- [ ] **Malice**
 			- [ ] Basically a counter which increments when Charon is mad, once it peaks, do a negative thing and reset the counter.